henningsway/r2anki/README.md

 Important: When importing *.tsv-files into Anki later, make sure you check the "Allow HTML in fields" box.
 Also select (Note) Type "r2anki_pygments" for a nice markup.

-## Creating Flashcards and using them in Anki
+## Create Flashcards and use them in Anki
 An rmarkdown-Template was installed with this package.
 Create a new Rmd-file from Template, choose r2anki-Flashcard-Template and save the file to your preferred location.

 `r2anki::rmd2tsv("path/to/anki-template.Rmd")` will create a tsv-file ready for import into anki in the same folder as your source document.